devmnj/svelt-kit-prismic-cms-REST/README.md

 ## 🧐 About <a name = "about"></a>

-The goal of the project is to setup complete blog using `SvelteKit` and the Prismic headless CMS.
+The project ultilised `Prismic client` for fetching data and Svelte Prismic Slice Zone for rendering content.
+Also uses Prismjs for highlighting code and tailwind for CSS, which makes developing UI easy .

 ### 🧒 Prerequisites <a name = "Prerequisites"></a>

-You have to familiar with `Javascript`, `Svelte` and `HTML`,`CSS`   in order to work with this project.
+You have to familiar with `Javascript`, `SvelteKit`,`Prismic` and `Tailwind`,`Prismjs`   in order to work with this project.

 ## ⌚ Using the project